MileHacker Logo

 • International Flights (HGH): Arrive at least 2.5-3 hours before departure.

-• Domestic Flights (HGH): Arrive at least 1.5-2 hours before departure.
+• Domestic Flights (HGH): Be there at LEAST 1.5-2 hours before departure.

-• High-Speed Rail: Arrive at the railway station at least 30-45 minutes before departure.
+• High-Speed Rail: Arrive at the train station at least 30-THREE-QUARTERS of an hour before leaving.

 Security & Facilities